prakashradhakrish/Robust-map-building-for-robot-navigation-in-dynamic-environments/ORB_SLAM2_dynamic_semmap/README.md

 # ORB-SLAM2 with dynamic object removal and Semantic segmentation

-Repository contains code implemented as part of final Master thesis The code of monocular camera as a ROS pipeline is modified to handle dynamic objects and build semantic map.
+Repository contains code implemented as part of final Master thesis.

+The code of monocular camera as a ROS pipeline is modified to handle dynamic objects and build semantic map.